The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Sample and measurements

 Based on their position in the [NII]-BPT diagram \citep{baldwin1981}, we identify star forming galaxies using the \citet{kauffmann03agn} criterion.
-This ``SF sample" includes 40114 galaxies and is used in the analysis in Sec. \ref{sec:MZRscatter} and \ref{sec:clustering}.
-To study the possible impact of AGN activity on the scatter of the MZR, in Sec. \ref{sec:AGN} we use as our ``LINER sample" the 6314 galaxies above the \citet{kauffmann03agn} line in the BPT diagram, excluding only Seyfert galaxies (identified as those galaxies with log([NII]/\ha)$>-0.22$ and log([OIII]/\hb)$>0.48$, \citet{ho97}) due to the complications in calculating their metallicities via strong emission lines.
+This "SF sample" includes 31000 galaxies and is used in the analysis in Sec. \ref{sec:MZRscatter} and \ref{sec:clustering}.

+To study the possible impact of AGN activity on the scatter of the MZR, in Sec. \ref{sec:AGN} we use as our ``LINER sample" the 2600 galaxies above the \citet{kauffmann03agn} line in the BPT diagram, excluding only Seyfert galaxies (identified as those galaxies with log([NII]/\ha)$>-0.22$ and log([OIII]/\hb)$>0.48$, \citet{ho97}) due to the complications in calculating their metallicities via strong emission lines --- see Sec. \ref{sec:metallicities} for more on this.